 Cocoa is a Space Coast town worth visiting because of its beautiful downtown area, Cocoa Village, noted for its fine restaurants and shopping.

 Cross Creek was the home for many years of Marjorie Kinnan Rawlings, author of "The Yearling" and "Cross Creek".

-Daytona Beach is motor city and beach city.
-You can drive on the hard packed sand beaches and visit the NASCAR facilities in town.
+Daytona Beach is a motor city and beach city.
+You can drive on the hard packed beaches and visit the NASCAR track in town.